gemacjr/jump.ios/JREngage/README.phonegap.txt

                                 so that click-through rates can be tracked

-An sms object should contain the following keys and values:
+An SMS object should contain the following keys and values:
 Key                 Type        Value
 message             String      The desired message urls                String      An array of URLs that will be shortened to the http://rpx.me domain